 The day was sometime back in 2009 when Tee-Jay Hill and Jeremy Edens came together from south east and west Texas to combine their unique styles and sounds to form Armadillo Road.
 Meeting in the middle they call Austin home base.
 Not wasting any time they got to work and dropped their self-titled record in 2010.
-With later addition of Jessie Esquivel on Drums and Michael Small on pedal steel guitar they completed the band and still stands as current line up since 2013.
+With later addition of Jessie Esquivel on Drums and Michael Small on pedal steel guitar they completed the band.
 In 2013 they entered the Shiner Bock Rising Star Battle of the Bands and came out the victor.
 Playing as often as they could, It’s no wonder they couldn’t find the time to release a follow up album - until now.
-Come the spring of 2017 these country boys will deliver their anticipated sophomore album.
+Come the fall of 2018 these country boys will deliver their anticipated sophomore album.

 Of course that’s not to say they’ll put playing live on the back burner until then.
 They’ve made their name locally known playing throughout Texas.
 From Fort Worth to Marfa, Midland to Houston, Dallas to San Antonio, and back again in places that range from Saxon Pub, Oil Palace, Broken Spoke, The White Elephant, The White Horse, and historic dance halls such as Nelson City Dance Hall, Twin Sisters.
 They’ve headlined countless shows and have also had the pleasure and honor of opening up for the likes of John Michael Montgomery, Kevin Fowler, Lorrie Morgan, Dale Watson, Casey Donahew and many, many more.
 Country fans know what’s good and that’s why they continue to be drawn to Armadillo Road.